lemlac/mulem/docs/reference.md

 A standard library will be made to safely handle pointer dereferencing and do pointer arithmetic, but that is outside the scope of this document.
 Here is an example of how it might work:

 ```
-mu x = 0             -- Create a local mutable variable.
+~x = 0               -- Create a local mutable variable.
 xPtr = getMuPtr(x)?  -- Map pointer to a maybe type `T?`.
 xPtr.set(1)!         -- Safely set the pointer and branch if there's an error.
 print("{x}")         -- "1", the pointer successfully mutated `x`.
 ```

 Sometimes, it's necessary to dig deep into the unsafe territory.
 Mulang normally prevents you from doing this unless you mark the code with `@unsafe`.
 The `^` is the symbol associated with pointers, analogues to `?` for maybes, `!` for results, and `#` for arrays.
 It can be used in type notation, but it's also the operator to dereference a pointer.
 Thy type must be known at compile-time.
 Dereferencing an opaque pointer `ptr` is a compile-time error.
-In the type notation, `T^` prevents the pointer from mutating its memory or `T^mu` allows mutation with `^ =` (dereference + assignment).
+In the type notation, `T^` prevents the pointer from mutating its memory or `T^~` allows mutation with `^ =` (dereference + assignment).

 ```
 @unsafe do                   -- Allow pointer manipulation in this block.
-    mu x = 0                 -- `ptr` type takes a reference and creates a generic pointer.
+    ~x = 0                   -- `ptr` type takes a reference and creates a generic pointer.
-    xPtr: int^mu = ~ptr(x)   -- Convert `ptr` to `int^mu`, type is known.
+    xPtr: int^~ = ptr(x)     -- Convert `ptr` to `int^~`, type is known.
     xPtr^ = 1                -- Mutate the memory.
     print("{xPtr^}")         -- Prints "1".
     print("{x}")             -- Prints "1".